fitzn/mec/README.md

 So, you could use the assignment above (1 code per value), or map the same underlying value to two codes such that the only difference is that one code uses leading 0's and the other leading 1's (and flip the marker bit).
-This library uses takes the latter approach, encoding values with a "hi" and "lo" option so that the same integer value has the same encoded bit-length, but can be toggled to signal one of two cases: "hi" and "lo".
+This library takes the latter approach, encoding values with a "hi" and "lo" option so that the same integer value has the same encoded bit-length, but can be toggled to signal one of two cases: "hi" and "lo".